Jingxi Ancient Road

 Time needed: about 6-7 hours

-Features: The current existing ancient road along this section is as long as 6.5km (4 mi), paved with stone plates.
+The current existing ancient road along this section is as long as 6.5km (4 mi), paved with stone plates.
 There are several sites especially worthy of your attentions.
 Quanmen was built above the road.
 Its halls were once used to worship the Gods in Chinese Taoism and the roofs are glazed with yellow and green tiles.
 Tianqiaofu Village preserves a temple and many forts left from Sino-Japanese War.
-Fengkouan is the “No.1 Pass on Yuhe ancient Road”, with a height of 5 meters (16.4 feet) and width of 6 meters (19.7 feet).
+Fengkouan is the “No.1 Pass on Yuhe ancient Road”, with a height of 5 meters (16.4 feet) and a width of 6 meters (19.7 feet).

 About 200 meters (220 yards) to the west of Fengkouan and at the turning point of a mountain foot, there is a section of ancient road carved out of the mountain, with a length of 20 meters (22 yards) and a width of 1.5-2 meters (1.6-2.2 yards).
 On it, lies two rows of horse hoof prints accounting to nearly 100.
 Their diameter is about 20cm (8in) and depth varies from 10-15cm (5-6in).
 They may be the best preserved horse hoof prints along Jingxi Ancient Road.
 They quietly tell the prosperity of the ancient road.

-How to Get Back to Beijing: Nearby Tanzhe Temple, there is bus no. 931, which can transfer you back to Pingguoyuan subway station.
-The bus ride takes about 80 minutes.
-After, change to other buses or subway back to your hotel.
+Nearby Tanzhe Temple, there is bus no. 931, which can transfer you back to Pingguoyuan subway station.
+The bus ride takes about 1.5 hours.

 Route: Jietai Temple – Shifo Village – Jietaisi Country Park – Jietai Temple